Dynamic mean field programming: An analogy between reinforcement learning and neural networks

 \subsection{Static and dynamic mean field theory}

-Mean field theory and statistical physics have been commonly encountered in machine learning within the context of variational Bayesian inference \citet{wainwright2008graphical}.
+Mean field theory and statistical physics have been commonly encountered in machine learning within the context of variational Bayesian inference \cite{wainwright2008graphical}.
 The idea is that one attempts to approximate an intractable posterior distribution using a simpler one whose parameters may be computed using optimisation algorithms.
 This approach is borrowed from statistical physics, which can be recognised when interpreting the posterior of interest as a Boltzmann-Gibbs distribution for a system with a given Hamiltonian, an energy function which defines the true interactions between the variables of interest.
 The Boltzmann-Gibbs distribution describes a physical system in \emph{thermal equilibrium}.
-This is often referred to as a ``static" theory, which is not to say that such systems have no dynamics, but that equilibrium is the long-time limit to which appropriately defined dynamics relax towards.
+This is often referred to as a static theory, which is not to say that such systems have no dynamics, but that equilibrium is the long-time limit to which appropriately defined dynamics relax towards.
 Dynamic theories study systems out of equilibrium, which in general may never relax towards a steady state.

-Large deviations theory underlies any mean field theory \cite{touchette2009}.
-The principles essentially state that whilst the variables of interest may be dependent on each other, they are weakly dependent enough that as the system gets large we can ignore most interactions.
+A large deviations principle underpins rigorous mean field theories \cite{touchette2009}.
+The principle essentially allow one to conclude for a given system with interaction that whilst the variables of interest may be dependent on each other, they are weakly dependent enough that as the system gets large its elements are effectively independent.
 In the static case, we say that there exists an \emph{effective} Hamiltonian, with a simplified interaction ``field" between the variables, such as each variable only depending on the mean of other variables.
-Disordered systems, such as spin glasses, are complex varieties of systems where the interactions between the spins are via random or quenched couplings.
+Disordered systems, such as spin glasses, are complex varieties of systems where the interactions between the spins are themselves random but considered to be fixed on a timescale of interest.
+Physicists and probabilists refer to such systems as having quenched randomness.
+Both statics and dynamics have been studied for various disordered systems.